 The Cooperative invests excess funds in repurchase agreements which are collateralized primarily by bonds of financial institutions.
-Such investment in repurchase agreements amounted to \$1,000,000 and \$2,650,000 as of December 31, 2022 and 2021, respectively.
-Collateral pledged on these investments in repurchase agreements amounted to \$1,709,050 and \$2,804,208 as of December 31, 2022 and 2021, respectively.
-Repurchase agreements have been included in cash and cash equivalents at both December 31, 2022 and 2021.
+Such investment in repurchase agreements amounted to \$1,000,000 as of December 31, 2023 and 2022, respectively.
+Collateral pledged on these investments in repurchase agreements amounted to \$1,238,417 and \$1,709,050 as of December 31, 2023 and 2022, respectively.
+Repurchase agreements have been included in cash and cash equivalents at both December 31, 2023 and 2022.

 Valuation of accounts receivable - Accounts receivable are stated at the amount management expects to collect on outstanding balances.
 The Cooperative reviews the collectability of accounts receivable annually based upon an analysis of outstanding receivables, historical collection information, and existing economic conditions.
 Receivables from subscribers are due ten days after issuance of the bill and receivables from other exchange carriers are due 30 days after issuance of the bill.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
 Cooperative management believes it has established adequate reserves for any risk associated with these receivables.
-The allowance for doubtful accounts was \$500 at December 31, 2022 and 2021.
+The allowance for credit losses was \$500 at December 31, 2023 and 2022.